rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ### -Lines
 Returns an array of lines
-If stream mode is enabled, it will return one line at a time!
+If the stream mode is enabled, it will return one line at a time!

 ```yml
 Parameter Set: (All)